 Another situation that personally I was in, is that I had a computer which had an old account synchronized which mailbox was removed.
 Till then no issue, but the computer went bust and although the hard drive was recoverable, I couldn’t use it in any way.
 Since the mailbox was removed ages ago, there was no way I could read the OST file.

 In the cases above there isn’t much you can do, thou with the help of a third party application there is a way to recover.
-Thou there are a number of applications like Stellar Converter for OST that do the job Installing the application took a minute to finish.
+Thou there are a number of applications like Stellar Converter for OST to PST that do the job Installing the application took a minute to finish.
 After opening the application you will be presented to enter the OST location.

 To be honest I didn’t know exactly the location of the OST file due to the fact that it will be into the %appdata% and other bunch of folders.
 I wasn’t sure on the location and was a bit frustrated, lucky me I saw a Find button which to my astonishment the application searched in my hard drive for any OST files.